Choose a compute plan

 Compute resources

-When selecting a plan, it is important to understand the hardware resources allocated to your Compute Instance.
+When selecting a plan, it is important to understand the hardware resources allocated to your Linode.
 These resources include the amount of vCPU cores, memory, storage space, network transfer, and more.
 Start by reviewing each resource below and the implications it may have for your application.

 Pricing